GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

   How to do this on the web
 {% endDetailsSummary %}
   Downloading a podcast episode is an operation that potentially can take longer.
 The <a href="https://developers.google.com/web/updates/2018/12/background-fetch">Background Fetch API</a> lets you delegate downloads to the browser that takes care of them in the background.
-  On Android, the browser in turn can even delegate downloads to the operating system, so the browser does not need to be continuously running.
+  On Android, the browser in turn can even delegate these downloads further to the operating system, so the browser does not need to be continuously running.
-  Once the download has completed, your service worker gets woken up and you can decide what to do with the response.
+  Once the download has completed, your app's service worker gets woken up and you can decide what to do with the response.
 {% endDetails %}

-## Sharing to other applications
+## Sharing to and interacting with other applications

 The Podcasts app integrates naturally with other applications.
 For example, when I right-click an episode that I like, I can share it to other apps on my device, like the Messages app.
 It also naturally integrates with the system clipboard.
 I can right-click any episode and copy a link to it.